-Scheme and the Amending Scheme.
-The Amending Scheme seeks to crystallise the majority of liabilities of the OIC Group.
-With certain exceptions, creditors must submit their claims by the bar date, 12 September 2016.
-A claims agreement process will then commence after the bar date and a final payment percentage will be declared.
+to submit their claims by the bar date, 12 September 2016.
+A claims agreement process commenced after the bar date and on completion of that claims agreement process a final Payment Percentage will be declared.

 Credit Risk

 Credit risk is the risk that one party to a financial instrument or financial arrangement will fail to discharge an obligation and cause the other party to incur a financial loss.
 The assets exposed to credit risk are: